reaktoro/reaktoro/docs/sphinx/tutorials/transport/reactivetransportsolver-calcite-brine.rst

     :end-before: Step 15

 We provide the name of the file ``reativetransport.txt``, where the data should be collected.
-We all have to specify the parameters that we are insteressted to output.
+We all have to specify the parameters that we are interested to output.
 In this case, it is pH, molality of |H+|, |Ca++|, |Mg++|, |HCO3-|, |CO2(aq)|, as well as phase volume of calcite and dolomite.